danbev/learning-iot/README.md

 Compared to SPI there is one additional bit of data being sent which can affect the data rate.

-Open drain

 ### Current
-Is the flow of free electrons
+Is the flow of free electrons.

 ### Concuctors
 Take a conductor like a coppar wire which is good at allowing a current to flow